gcxchange-gcechange/spfx-careerMarketplace/README.md

 ## Summary

 Short summary on functionality and used technologies.
+Career marketplace is a job posting application

 [picture of the solution in action, if possible]